 - MAX: Opens to maximum height.

 - 3/4: Opens to a reduced height that can be set from 3/4 to fully open.
 Use to prevent the liftgate from opening into overhead obstructions such as a garage door or roof-mounted cargo.
 The liftgate can be manually opened all the way.

-- OFF: Opens manually only.
+- · OFF: Opens manually only.

-To open or close the power liftgate, select MAX or 3/4 mode.
+To power open or close the liftgate, select MAX or 3/4 mode.

-- Press 🔁 twice quickly on the remote key until the liftgate moves. - Press on the driver door.
-The driver door must unlocked. - Press the touch pad under the liftgate handle after unlocking all doors.
-A locked vehicle can be opened if the remote key is within 1 m (3 ft) of the liftgate.
+- Press 🔀 twice quickly on the remote key until the liftgate moves. - Press on the driver door.
+The driver door must be unlocked. - Press the touch pad on the bottom of the liftgate after unlocking all doors.
+If equipped with Keyless Access, a locked vehicle can be opened if the remote key is within 1 m (3 ft) of the liftgate.

-Press on the bottom of the liftgate next to the pull cup to close.
+• Press on the bottom of the liftgate next to the pull cup to close.